Menu

 At the Hospital

-Knowing what to expect when you go to the hospital can help to reduce your anxiety about going to the hospital.
+Knowing what to expect when you go to the hospital can help to reduce any anxiety you may have.

 • The admitting clerk will ask for your name, date of birth, address, and hospitalization number.